 T.B.
-Silalahi Batak Museum (also called T.B.
+Silalahi Museum (also called T.B.
 Silalahi Center) is a museum complex built and owned by General T.B.
-Silahali, where there are two museums and restaurants.
+Silahali.
+The complex has two museums and a restaurant.
 The first museum is on Batak history and culture, and the second is about the general himself.
-It is on Jalan Pagar Batu, Balige, Toba Samosir, about 30 minutes from Silangit Airport.
+It is on Jalan Pagar Batu, Balige, Toba Samosir, about 30 minutes from Sisingamangaraja XII International Airport.
 To see it on the map, click here.

 T.B.
-Silalahi Batak Museum is the biggest Batak museum in the world.
-Inside the museum are stored approximately 1,000 collections of Batak cultural artifacts and historical relics from 6 Batak sub-tribes, namely: Karo, Toba, Simalungun, Pakpak, Angkola, and Mandailing.
-They include various forms of relics including weapons, clothes, household equipment, arts and crafts from each sub-tribe.
+Silalahi Museum is the biggest Batak museum in the world.
+There approximately 1,000 collections of Batak cultural artifacts and historical relics inside T.B.
+Silalahi Museum.
+These come from 6 Batak sub-tribes, namely: Karo, Toba, Simalungun, Pakpak, Angkola, and Mandailing.
+They also include various forms of relics including weapons, clothes, household equipment, arts and crafts from each sub-tribe.
 Examples of weapons are hujur (spear), podang (sword), piso (knife), sior (arrow and bow), ultop (chopsticks), and bodi (rifle).
 The collections are as follows: indoor: 1,010 items, outdoor: 49 items.

-The second museum called Footprints of T.B.
-Silalahi has the following compilations: indoor: 2,648 items, outdoor: 5 items.
+The second museum is called Footprints of T.B.
+Silalahi.
+It has the following compilations: indoor: 2,648 items, outdoor: 5 items.
 They showcase the military and public life of the general.
 He once served as the Minister of Administrative Reform to President Suharto (1993-1998).

 What to Expect

 There are a cafeteria and a sky restaurant that serves traditional and modern cuisine.
 Museum opening hours: Monday – Friday: 08 am – 5 pm; Saturday – Sunday: 8 am- 6 pm; National holidays: 8 am- 6 pm.